natanimn/telebof/README.md

 ## Overview

-Telebof is a modern, easy Java library for building Telegram bots using the Telegram Bot API.
-It provides a simple interface while supporting all the advanced features of the Telegram platform.
+Telebof is easy and modern Java library for building Telegram bots using the Telegram Bot API.

----

 ## Installation